-Edith Garland Dupré Library offers a variety of instructional formats: general and specialized library tours and a one-hour credit course covering advanced library research techniques, databases, U.S. Government Publications, Special Collections and the Internet.
+Edith Garland Dupré Library offers a variety of instructional formats: research appointments for students and faculty, general and specialized library tours and a one-hour credit course covering advanced library research techniques, databases, U.S. Government Publications, Special Collections and the Internet.
 The Library Instruction Department operates within Reference Services and is committed to the pursuit and promotion of education primarily through library instruction.
 Effective library instruction reflects the university's primary purposes of teaching, learning, scholarship, research and public service.

 Our primary patrons are the students, faculty and staff of the university.
 Library instruction will also be provided on a limited basis to other areas of the general public, with a preference for educational groups such as area high schools.
 Members and affiliates of the University will be given priority in the scheduling and provision of services.